 Springtime means more snake sightings in Texas

-It's (sss)springtime, which means there's a higher chance of spotting a snake slithering around Houston.
+It's springtime, which means there's a higher chance of spotting a snake slithering around Central Texas.

-Why it matters: About 7,000 to 8,000 people in the U.S. are bitten by a venomous snake each year, resulting in about five deaths, per the Centers for Disease Control and Prevention.
+Why it matters: About 7,000-8,000 people in the U.S. are bitten by a venomous snake each year, resulting in about five deaths, per the Centers for Disease Control and Prevention.

 Yes, but: While Texas is home to 105 species and subspecies of snakes, only 15 are potentially dangerous to humans.

-- Texas Parks and Wildlife Department spokesperson Lerrin Johnson tells Axios it's a "rarity" for people to be harmed by snakes.
+Threat level: Lerrin Johnson, Texas Parks and Wildlife spokesperson, tells Axios that people are seldom harmed by snakes.

 No stories could be found

 Get a free daily digest of the most important news in your backyard with Axios San Antonio.